 Kissing — and being damn good at it — is something that we've all wondered about.
 Am I using too much tongue?
 Too breathy?
 Not enough biting?
-Chances are, you've thought it too but never been bold enough to say it out loud.
+Chances are, you've thought it too but were never been bold enough to say it out loud.
 So, for years, you've just assumed you're a good kisser and by default, a pro when it comes to making out.

 But are you sure you're really making the most out of the kissable lips?
 And when it comes to making out — are you doing it right?
-Here's how to tell.

 "Making out," says love coach Lauren Frances, founder of LaurenFrances.com and author of Dating, Mating and Manhandling: The Ornithological Guide to Men, "is like following the leader."
 In other words, don't worry about having your own style — or even doing the opposite of your partner.
 You want to be in sync and on the same page because the better your lips work together, the better the lip lock.